HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 {{site.data.resources['SubscriptionTopic/cdex-task-update']['description']}}

 - The Data Source **SHALL** support the CDex Task Update Subscription Topic and **MAY** support other subscription topics.
-- The Data Consumer **SHALL** use the canonical URL in `Subscription.criteria` element to subscribe to the Data Source's Server [base]/Subscription endpoint

 ##### Discovery

-In order to allow for discovery of supported subscription topics, the R5 Backport Implementation Guide defines the [CapabilityStatement SubscriptionTopic Canonical] extension.
+The R5 Backport Implementation Guide defines the [CapabilityStatement SubscriptionTopic Canonical] extension to allow for the discovery of supported subscription topics.
 This extension allows server implementers to advertise the canonical URLs of topics available to clients and allows clients to see the list of supported topics on a server.

 - The Data Source **SHALL** support discovery of the CDex Task Update Subscription Topic canonical URL
 - The Data Source **SHOULD** support discovery using the CapabilityStatement SubscriptionTopic Canonical extension and **MAY** support discovery by some other method.

 The example CapabilityStatement snippet shows a Data Source advertising the CDex Task Update Subscription Topic canonical URL with the CapabilityStatement SubscriptionTopic Canonical extension:

 {% include examplebutton_default.html example="advertise-topic.md" b_title = 'Click Here To See CapabilityStatement Advertising the CDex Task Update Subscription Topic' %}

 ##### Subscription Resource

-The [Subscription] resource is used to request notifications for a specific client about a specific topic.
-The Subscription resource SHALL be compliant with the [R4/B Topic-Based Subscription Profile]
+Data Consumers use the Subscription resource to request notifications for   CDex Task updates ( and other topics the Data Source supports).
+The Subscription resource SHALL conform to the [R4/B Topic-Based Subscription Profile].

 <div class="bg-info" markdown="1">
 \**Subscriptions need not be created by the Data Consumer.
 It's also possible that The Data Source could establish subscriptions automatically or out-of-band.
 However, these implementation details are out of scope for this guide.